astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/intimidation-talk.md

   * What would you tell her to do?
 * Overcoming fear is hard.
 I tried to do that at the museum
   * Sometimes it doesn't work out.
 I thought Zephyr would like me summoning his mentor, but he didn't
+  * Mr. Auster didn't want me to go out and fight, but I did it anyway
+* When you want something badly enough, you'll overcome fear
+  * Nick went after Romanus without even thinking about it